Table of Contents Show

 Lower East SideLower East Side

 Gramercy Park is the neighborhood for those looking to live a high life.
 Gramercy Park has long held a reputation for luxury and is the only neighborhood with a private park—if you live on the edges, you get a key with your purchase.
 There are also gorgeous townhouses that date back to the 19th century.
 And while properties on the west side of the park are pricey, if you look east, the cost goes down as much as $ 1 million if you look east.

 For your savings on living in an elite area, you will have to make a small sacrifice on completely easy conveniences like subway access and restaurants, and shops.
 Once the Second Avenue subway is constructed, linking the area to Midtown, prices are sure to change.

 With the Second Avenue Subway slated to open at the end of 2016, also hot new bars and restaurants already doing business in the nabe, Yorkville may be the next most happening area in Manhattan.
 Although most of the neighborhood is a haul from Central Park, Carl Schurz Park is easily accessed from most spots in Yorkville.

 The key is to buy an apartment within the next year before the subway is completed, however.
-You’ll have to endure about another year of construction dirt and noise (perhaps less, depending on the time you buy), but after the train starts running, your property value will soar.
-You’ll have access to a brand new subway line with escalators and elevators and a climate-controlled platform.
+Then, you’ll have to endure about another year of construction dirt and noise (perhaps less, depending on the time you buy), but after the train starts running, your property value will soar.
+This is because you’ll have access to a brand new subway line with escalators and elevators and a climate-controlled platform.
 Currently, you’ll find 61 properties less than $750,000 on the market.

 Similar to Greenwich Village–– home of NYU –– Morningside Heights has a large college-age population.
 With Columbia University at 116th and Broadway, the area will continue to thrive and remain a prominent option for real estate investment.
 You’ll find middle-class families as well as singles and students living in the neighborhood.